fkesheh/mcpsh/README.md

 A clean, simple command-line interface for interacting with Model Context Protocol (MCP) servers using FastMCP.

+**Transform any MCP server into a CLI tool** - perfect for AI agents, automation scripts, and manual operations.
+Get the rich ecosystem of MCP tools with the simplicity and universality of the command line.

 ## Features

 - 🚀 **Simple & Fast** - Built with FastMCP for reliable MCP communication